 Pursuing a Graduate Degree

 Approximately 25–30 percent of human development and family relations graduates pursue advanced degrees in counseling, social work, psychology, law, public administration, or other related fields.
-Four recent graduates are currently working on master’s degrees at New York University (in New York City), C.W.
-Post University (on Long Island), Queens College (in New York City), and SUNY Plattsburgh.
+Recent graduates have gone on to master’s programs at SUNY Albany, Hunter College, College of Saint Rose, University of Buffalo and SUNY Plattsburgh, to name a few.